acteru/HF-Praxisarbeit-Latex-Template/README.md

  3. Run `make` to build the pdf

 ## Management Method
-The recommended management method for the swiss IPA is [Hermes](http://www.hermes.admin.ch/).
-It is often used by the swiss government for IT-Projects.
+The recommended management method for this project is [Hermes](http://www.hermes.admin.ch/).
+It is often used by the swiss government.